asorbini/rticonnextdds-ros2-demos/README.md

-# ROS2 applications built with RTI Connext DDS
+# ROS 2 applications built with RTI Connext DDS

 This repository contains a collection of  ROS 2 applications built using the RTI Connext DDS APIs.